GeeTransit/scraping-websites/README.md

 # Scraping Websites

-Get the average time of submissions in all language for a DMOJ problem
+Get the average time of submissions in all languages for a DMOJ problem

 ## Setup